DON'T HESITATE TO CONTACT US!

 We are looking forward on hearing from you.
 We are here to help you with your immigration and family law matters.

-We specialize in spouse and common law sponsorships for permanent residence in Canada.
+We specialize in spousal and common law sponsorships for permanent residence in Canada.

 Spousal sponsorship applications are processed on a priority basis by Citizenship and Immigration Canada, both inside Canada and outside, in regional processing centers and visa offices.